Australian and New Zealand IVF success rates

 IVF success rates depend on many factors such as the age of the patient and the causes of the fertility problem.
 It is also important that you understand the terminology surrounding IVF statistics so that you can make an informed decision.

-In 2017, our latest complete data set, Queensland Fertility Group patients (from Brisbane, Cairns, Gold Coast, Mackay, Sunshine Coast, Toowoomba and Townsville), had an overall live birth rate that ranged from 33% for patients under 30 years, to 12% for patients aged 40 to 44 years per fresh transfer at the blastocyst stage.
+In 2019, our latest complete data set, Queensland Fertility Group (from Brisbane, Cairns, Gold Coast, Mackay, Sunshine Coast, Toowoomba and Townsville) per fresh blastocyst transfer had an overall live birth rate that range from:

-Of the Fresh Embryo Transfers in 2017, 72% were at blastocyst stage and the clinical pregnancy and live birth results are outlined below.
+Of the Fresh Embryo Transfers in 2019, 78% were at the blastocyst stage and the clinical pregnancy and live birth results are outlined below.

-Similarly, Queensland Fertility Group patients had an overall live birth rate in 2017 following a frozen embryo transfer at a blastocyst stage, that ranged from 30% for patients under 30 years, to 6% for patients over 44 years.
+Similarly, Queensland Fertility Group patients had an overall live birth rate in 2019 following a frozen embryo transfer at a blastocyst stage, that ranged from

 Need more information about IVF success rates?